Erhabor-Fona/Erhabor-Fona/README.md

 ### Hi there Friends I'm Fona👋
    ## About Me:
-  I am an experienced and dedicated Mobile Application Developer with an impressive expertise in **Flutter** Cross-Platform framework for **Android** and **IOS**.
-I direct/have directed designs, development and implementation of mobile applications as well as delivers scalable Mobile application products ahead of schedule.
-I have a strong understanding on
+ Erhabor Fona is an experienced and dedicated Mobile Application Developer with an impressive expertise in **Flutter** Cross-Platform framework for **Android** and **IOS**.
+He directs/has directed designs, development and implementation of mobile applications as well as deliver scalable Mobile application products ahead of schedule.
+Like a red hot knife passing through butter, Fona has a strong understanding of
 * mobile application lifecycle skills and dynamics
 *  Object Orientation programming (OOP).
 *  Google’s material design principles for Android
 *  Apple’s Cupertino design principles for iOS.

-I also have experience using firebase cloud services and firestore services to build scaleable mobile apps.
+He also has experience using firebase cloud services and firestore services to build scaleable mobile apps.
-I have worked with companies to deliver and turn their MVPs into finished products
+He has worked with companies to deliver and turn their MVPs into finished scalable products

 <!--